-In order to provide a complete overview of energy consumption across building systems, an energy balance was performed at this facility.
+To provide a complete overview of energy consumption across building systems, an energy balance was performed at this facility.
 An energy balance utilizes standard practice engineering methods to evaluate all components of the various electric and fuel-fired systems found in a building to determine their proportional contribution to overall building energy usage.
 This chart of energy end uses highlights the relative contribution of each equipment category to total energy usage.
 This can help determine where the greatest benefits might be found from energy efficiency measures.

-Figure 14 - Energy Balance (kBtu/SF, %)
+Figure 14 - Energy Balance (% and kBtu/SF)